 Evan Arkush, Chief Monkey

-Evan has been riding motorcycles for about twenty years.
-He enjoys all aspects of riding and works to improve his abilities through a variety of experiences and year-round saddle time.
-These include commuting here in San Francisco (every day is a new adventure), riding both sport and dirt tracks and jaunting across the world to places like Southeast Asia, Spain, Australia and Mexico as well as the beautiful roads & trails of northern California.
-Some truly exhilarating places to be on a motorbike!
+Evan has been riding and loving motorcycles for about twenty five years.
+He enjoys all types of bikes and works to improve his abilities through a variety of experiences plus year-round saddle time.
+These include commuting in San Francisco (every day is a new adventure), riding sport tracks and dirt trails, traveling to some cool places around the world and definitely hitting the beautiful roads of northern California.

-Now a decade on, Evan has guided hundreds of novice and intermediate motorcyclists to new levels of confidence and he continues to develop Monkey Moto School’s curriculum in order to offer the very best training possible.
-The five-star reviews on Yelp attest to that.
+Now, about 15 years later, Evan has worked with hundreds of novice and intermediate motorcyclists and continues to develop the curriculum so that Monkey Moto School can offer the very best training possible.